seanorama/masterclass/sql/README-INSTRUCTOR.md

 ## Deploy, report & terminate clusters on AWS
 -------------------------

-1. Check the CloudFormation console
+1. Check for conflicting/existing stacks (same name as what you plan to deploy):
-    - Open the AWS website
+    - Open the CloudFormat Web UI
         - Ensure 'EU - Ireland' is the region
         - Open the CloudFormation paged
-    - Ensure there are no conflicting stacks (those with same name of what you want to deploy)
+    - Or with the command-line:

+    ```
+./cloudformation-status.sh
+    ```

-2. Open a 'screen' so the commands continue if you lose connectivity:
+1. Open a 'screen' so the commands continue if you lose connectivity:

     ```
 screen